The Sunday Letter Project

 • First names, initials and pseudonyms are welcome

-• Please don't share personal contact details
+• Please don't share personal contact details or social media handles

 • The public pen-pal network is intended for adults (18+)